rhizomacomp10/repo/README.md

-omgg you found repo onn githubb hacked 
+omgg you found repo on githubb hacker